Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 What is Seller Fulfilled Prime?

-Amazon Seller Fulfilled Prime allows Amazon Seller Central Sellers to offer 2 Day Shipping to their customers and get the Prime badge on their listings when using Merchant Fulfillment instead of Amazon FBA.
+Amazon Seller Fulfilled Prime allows Amazon Seller Central Sellers to offer free 1 and 2 Day Shipping to their customers and get the Prime badge on their listings when using Amazon FBM (Fulfilled By Merchant) instead of Amazon FBA via the SFP program.

 - You create or have product listings on Amazon